PORTUGAL GOLDEN VISA - RESIDENCE BY INVESTMENT PROGRAM - PORTUGAL RESIDENCE PERMIT

 The Portugal Golden Residence Permit (Portugal Residence by Investment Program) is designed to encourage investment from non-EU/EFTA nationals, who are High Net Worth Individuals.
-The Portuguese Golden Residence Visa Programme offers a fast-track to obtaining a residency permit in Portugal for non-EU investors who invest a minimum amount as defined by law, in Portugal Property (Real Estate) or Business.
+In 2020, the Portuguese Golden Residence Visa Programme offers a fast-track to obtaining a residency permit in Portugal for non-EU investors who invest a minimum amount as defined by law, in Portugal Property (Real Estate) or Business.

 Since the Portugal Residence by Investment Golden visa program started in 2012, more than 4,200 Portuguese golden visas have been approved, representing more than 2.5 billion Euros investment in Portugal.
 The Portugal Golden Residence Permit financial investment requirements have been established to boost economies in less developed areas, as well as established and urban areas of Portugal.

 Why Invest in Portugal Business or Property?

 - Safe Country - Portugal is a safe, stable economy and country in which to live and invest

 - English Speaking - English is widely spoken in Portugal.
 Generally, Portuguese people speak fluent English.
 Studies have highlighted that when English speaking levels are assessed at a global scale, Portugal ranks 15th out of 70 countries